 Typically intellectual property rights are retained by the applicant although certain rights of usage may be applied by the funding authority including royalty-free, non-exclusive licence rights and the right to require licenses to third parties, at a fair market price.

 If you require further clarification, please seek your own legal advice.
-Please register on the Delta procurement portal to access the contract.
+Please register on the BRAVO procurement portal to access the contract.

 We are always looking for qualified people to help assess applications for the UK Seafood Innovation Fund.